Not Your Usual Turkey Recipe: Smoked Turkey Necks

 Step #7: Want to add chips to the process?

 If you want to add chips to enhance the taste of your turkey necks even more, don’t be shy.
 Whether you soak and smoke or just want subtle accents of the wood chips you choose, it’s all good.
+Applewood is a good place to start!

-Don’t forget the sides
+Don’t forget the side dishes

-Given the TLC you’ve given to the smoking of your turkey necks, it’s important to come up with sides that complement your main course rather than competing with it.
+Given the TLC you’ve given to the smoking of your best turkey necks, it’s important to come up with tasty sides that complement your main course rather than competing with it.
 We’ve trolled recipe books and come up with recommendations-—at least one of which is bound to resonate with you, if only because your mom told you that you’ve got to eat your veggies!

 - Conventional wisdom says that mashed potatoes (white or sweet) make a perfect pairing.